credentials/silvia/README.md

 To issue a credential, you can create your own credential description or rely on the definitions from [credentials/irma_configuration](https://github.com/credentials/irma_configuration).

+You need both the public and private key file of the issuer, and an issue specification (an xml file with root element CredentialIssueSpecification).

 In order to issue a new credential with the generated keys in Step 5.1, we use ```silvia_issuer```:
 ```
 $ ./silvia_issuer -h